sciZer0/7/a/README.md

 ## ABOUT DISCOVERIES

-Some time ago, I made scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding the Universe.
+Some time ago, I made scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding of the Universe.

 Among other things as a result I got the following: